 admin@localhostand another account profile for which the allowlist applies to connections originating from

-By default, the firewall accepts all statements and has no effect on which statements MySQL accounts can execute.
-To apply firewall protective capabilities, you must take explicit action:
+Initially, no profiles exist, so by default, the firewall accepts all statements and has no effect on which statements MySQL accounts can execute.
+To apply firewall protective capabilities, explicit action is required:

-Train the firewall to establish the allowlist for each profile; that is, the types of statements the profile permits clients to execute.
+Train the firewall by establishing the allowlist for each profile; that is, the types of statements the profile permits clients to execute.

 Statement matching performed by the firewall does not use SQL statements as received from clients.
 Instead, the server converts incoming statements to normalized digest form and firewall operation uses these digests.
 The benefit of statement normalization is that it enables similar statements to be grouped and recognized using a single pattern.
 For example, these statements are distinct from each other:

 SELECT first_name, last_name FROM customer WHERE customer_id = 1; select first_name, last_name from customer where customer_id = 99; SELECT first_name, last_name FROM customer WHERE customer_id = 143;

 But all of them have the same normalized digest form:

 SELECT `first_name` , `last_name` FROM `customer` WHERE `customer_id` = ?

 By using normalization, firewall allowlists can store digests that each match many different statements received from clients.
 For more information about normalization and digests, see Performance Schema Statement Digests.